rey282/Cipher-PvP-Backend/README.md

 ## Core Responsibilities

-The backend owns and enforces:
+The backend is responsible for:

 - Discord OAuth authentication
-- Session management and identity
+- Session and identity management
-- Database access and seasonal data partitioning
+- Database access and seasonal partitioning
 - Match history and player statistics
-- Draft session lifecycle (HSR & ZZZ)
+- Draft lifecycle management (HSR & ZZZ)
-- Spectator streaming via Server-Sent Events (SSE)
+- Real-time draft updates via Server-Sent Events (SSE)
-- Balance and cost systems
+- Balance and cost data
-- Administrative permissions and rollback safety
+- Administrative actions and rollback safety
 - Rate limiting and abuse protection

-No client is trusted to enforce rules.
+Clients are not trusted to enforce rules.

 ---

 ## Authentication & Identity

-### OAuth Authority
+### OAuth
-- Discord OAuth is implemented **exclusively** in the backend
+- Discord OAuth is implemented only in the backend
 - Frontend and other clients never handle OAuth tokens
-- Identity is established once and shared across services
+- Authentication state is shared through server-managed sessions

 ### Sessions
 - Sessions are stored in the database
-- Session cookies are scoped to a shared domain
+- Cookies are scoped to a shared domain
-- All authenticated requests rely on session presence
+- All protected endpoints rely on session presence

 ### Identity Guarantees
-- Each request resolves to:
+- Each request resolves to either:
   - an authenticated user, or
   - an anonymous user
-- Admin status is resolved server-side
+- Admin status is determined server-side
-- Clients cannot self-assign privileges
+- Clients cannot grant themselves elevated privileges

 ---